where-to-eat

 A more contemporary option for special dinners, with a kitchen that combines Andalusian traditions with modern technique.

 The chef changes the menu seasonally, working with whatever is best at that moment.
 The space is sleek and modern, a contrast to the traditional whitewashed streets outside.
-Good for those wanting something more innovative.

-Traditional seafood
+Traditional Seafood

 Marisqueria La Marina